SoundCloud for Developers

 });

-The JavaScript SDK is open source and can be found on Github.
-If you are looking for example applications, have a look at the examples on this page.
+The JavaScript SDK is open source and available on Github.
+For example applications, see the examples on this page.

 Authentication

-To use the authentication you have to host a callback.html file on your server and set it as the redirect_uri in your app settings and when initializing the SDK.
-This callback.html file needs to contain just a few lines:
+Host a callback.html file on your server and set it as the redirect_uri in your app settings and when initializing the SDK.
+The callback.html file contains:

 <!DOCTYPE html>